Appendix

 • Wildflowers of the Tallgrass Prairie, The Upper Midwest, 2nd Ed.
 Runkel, S. and D. Roosa.
 2010.

-Restoration and Management guides
+Restoration and Management Guides

 • A Practical Guide to Prairie Reconstruction.
 Kurtz, C. 2001.